(Updated for 2019)

-When breast augmentation results fall short of expectations, patients may consider breast implant revision.
-The causes for revision surgery can range from correcting implant malposition to simply updating to a new look.
+When breast augmentation results fall short of expectations, women may consider breast implant revision.
+The reasons for revision surgery can range from correcting implant malposition to simply updating to a new look.

 Breast implant revision can release or remove the hardened scar tissue to restore a soft and supple breast texture.

 Symmastia occurs when the breast implants move too close together due to an incorrect breast pocket size or placement, and is evidenced by breasts that touch in the middle or skin that tents over the breastbone.

 Breast asymmetry can either be caused by a size difference in the breasts unaccounted for by the initial breast augmentation, or a placement difference where one implant is noticeably higher or more off-center than the other.

 Women can switch out implants for either a larger or smaller volume to accommodate their updated appearance goals or lifestyle changes.